Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 ```

 Some remarks:
-- Molecules with unit values do require a pattern variable when used in the `case` construction.
+- Molecules with unit values still require a pattern variable when used in the `case` construction.
 For this reason, we write `decr(_)` and `fetch(_, reply)` in the match patterns.
 However, these molecules can be injected simply as `decr()` and `fetch()`, since Scala inserts a `Unit` value automatically when calling functions.
 - We declared both reactions in one join definition, because these two reactions share the input molecule `counter`.